News

 Greenhouse Gas Removal

 The Further Ambition scenario for the UK involves a substantial amount of CO2 removal from the atmosphere, largely through the use of bioenergy with carbon capture and storage (BECCS).
 Under current accounting rules the emissions credit for that removal is allocated where the CO2 storage occurs, rather than where the biomass is grown.
 Access to CO2 storage, and the most suitable sites for BECCS plants are therefore the key criteria in sharing this abatement within the UK.
-Development of policy framework is therefore a key criteria for greenhouse gas removal, also the exploration into alternative options would be beneficial.
+Development of policy framework is therefore a key criteria for greenhouse gas removal, while exploration into alternative options would be beneficial.

 Green Gas